The History of Rock Music: 1955-1966Genres and musicians of the beginnings

 Minimalism and Electronics

-(The following is an excerpt from my book on avantgarde music).
+(The following is an excerpt from my book on avantgarde music and the composers are not rated).

 Avantgarde music blossomed during the 1960s, although it was still viewed as a fringe phenomenon by the establishment of classical music.